mayurpawar/mayurpawar/README.md

 - 👀 I’m interested in coding challenges.
 - 🌱 I’m currently learning ML/Data Science.
 - 💞️ I’m looking to collaborate on python projects.
-- 📫 Reach me on mayurpawar@gmail.com
+- 📫 Reach out to me on mayurpawar@gmail.com

 <!---
 mayurpawar/mayurpawar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.